Scenarios to restore image to different computer

-You just get one new computer and you want to restore the old computer’s system image backup without reinstalling Windows OS.
+You just get a new computer and want to transfer the old computer’s system image without reinstalling Windows.

-The system gets crashed, so you tend to create a system image backup on a running computer and then restore the system to the dead computer to make it work again.
+The system crashed, so you want to create a system image backup on a working computer and then restore it to the faulty one to make it work again.

 Can I restore a system image to a different computer?

-So how to recover system image to a different computer without reinstalling system and applications to reduce downtime and ensure data security?
-Is there any simpler way by a third-party program?
+So how can you recover a system image to a different computer successfully without reinstalling system and apps?
+Is there any simpler way than clean installation?

-In view of this situation, possibly a powerful backup software, like AOMEI Backupper Professional, can cover this shortage.
-With the Universal Restore feature, it can help you restore a system image of a working computer to a different computer which owns different processor, different motherboard or CPU, different storage device or dissimilar configuration compared to the original computer.
+In view of this situation, a powerful backup software, AOMEI Backupper Professional, may save you much trouble.
+With its Universal Restore feature, it can help you restore a system image of a working computer to a different computer which owns different processor, different motherboard or CPU, different storage device or dissimilar configuration compared.

 How to restore Windows 10/8/7 image to a different computer?